 The existing operational quarry has been in use since the early 1950's.
 Quarrying activities on the lands have been operated since then by various parties including members of the Hudson family.
-Quarrying activities in the vicinity of the site have gradually increased in the subsequent years and the local area is very well known for quarrying.
-With respect to social considerations, there has been little or no change to local activities as a result of quarrying activities in the vicinity of the site since operations began and in particular over the period of September 2020 to the current day, with the mainstay of local activities being agriculturally based and one-off low density residential housing.
-Therefore, as quarrying is an established practice, the continuation of extraction activities will have an 'imperceptible' effect on social considerations compared with the current dynamics (an effect capable of measurement but without significant consequences).
+Quarrying activities in the vicinity of the site have gradually increased in the subsequent years and the local area is very well known for quarries.
+With respect to social considerations, there has been little or no change to local activities and land uses as a result of quarrying activities in the vicinity of the site since operations began to the current day.
+Apart from quarrying and farming, the mainstay of local activities being agriculturally based including one-off low-density residential housing.